openSUSE/openSUSE-release-tools/docs/metrics.md

 ## Development

 Grafana provides an export to JSON option which can be used when the dashboards are modified to export them and version control the changes in git.
-Ensure not to unintentionally change the default project, annotation state, or time period by saving the dashboard with different defaults.
+Ensure you do not unintentionally change the default project, annotation state, or time period by saving the dashboard with different defaults.

 Use the `--debug` option and inspect individual request XML dumps by looking in